feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

     * https://forum.kde.org/viewtopic.php?f=285&t=129088

-* OPEN: Dropping a file to Trash or Home icon results in the following error message: Access denied to .
-    * already reported to https://bugs.kde.org/show_bug.cgi?id=348378 which
-      is fixed but still not works
-    * still with 5.4.3

 ### issues not reported yet (5.4.2)

-* OPEN/TODO: Network manager fails after coming back from new session
-    * Solution: goto yast and switch to wicked and back to Network manager

 * OPEN: !!!, see https://forum.kde.org/viewtopic.php?f=285&t=128894#p344183
     On my openSUSE 13.2, Plasma 5.4.2, an empty user gets indeed the Home and Trash desktop items put into ~/Desktop.
 But when I right-click the desktop to open the Settings there is "Desktop" chosen as layout and not "Folder View", so the desktop was empty.
 I switched to "Folder View" manually.
     TODO: report bug and post to forum

-* OPEN: QuickShare / Pastebin widget is missing
-    * not reported yet

-* OPEN: keyboard layout switcher missing because settings are not transferred from Plasma 4 to 5.4.2

 * OPEN/WAIT 5.5: QuickLaunch widget is missing, which makes the following scripts disappear: